Philadelphia Food Poisoning Lawyer

 What Should I Do?

-If you believe you are suffering the consequences of food poisoning, your first phone call should be to a doctor.
-Though we often think of food poisoning as little more than a bad stomachache, this is not the case.
+If you believe you may be suffering the consequences of food poisoning, your first phone call should be to a doctor.
+Though we often think of food poisoning as little more than the discomfort of a bad stomachache, this is not the case.
 When you have food poisoning, your body is vigorously trying to fight off or expunge the harmful foreign substances you have taken in.
-While stomachaches are likely, more serious symptoms of food poisoning include: headaches, fever, muscle pain, cramps, vomiting, and diarrhea.
-Any combination of these symptoms may indicate serious medical conditions and should be examined by medical personnel as soon as possible.
+While stomach aches are likely, more serious symptoms of food poisoning include: headaches, fever, muscle pain, cramps, vomiting, and diarrhea.
+Any combination of these symptoms may indicate serious medical conditions, and should be examined by medical personnel as soon as possible.

-Once your doctor has stabilized your condition and you have recovered, it is time to seek counsel.
+Once your doctor has stabilized your condition, and you have recovered, it is time to seek legal counsel.
 You absolutely deserve to recover for any expenses, lost wages, and pain and suffering you have endured.

-In order to receive compensation for your damages resulting from food poisoning, it will be necessary to discover who the responsible party is and gather evidence sufficient to warrant a meritorious suit against them.
-This is not an easy process and requires the attention of skilled professionals.
+In order to receive compensation for your damages resulting from food poisoning, it will be necessary to discover who the responsible party is, and gather evidence sufficient to warrant a meritorious suit against them.
+This is not an easy process, and, as such, it requires the attention of skilled professionals.

-Typically, the best evidence likely to be available to you will be in the form of anecdotal evidence, specifically by other patrons who were also made sick by the food given to them by the store or restaurant in a relatively short time frame.
+Usually, the best evidence likely to be available to you will be in the form of anecdotal evidence, specifically from other patrons who were also made sick by the food given to them by the store or restaurant in a relatively short period of time.
 It may even be possible to gather physical evidence if action is taken quickly.
-Perhaps a local contaminant is readily identifiable on site or the storage equipment is obviously insufficient.
-Expert and doctor reports will prove vital to making a case.
+Perhaps a local contaminant is readily identifiable on site, or the storage equipment is obviously insufficient.
+Expert reports, including those from doctors, will prove essential to making successful a case.

-The Personal Injury Attorneys with the Law Offices of Greg Prosmushkin, P.C. will help you to determine the best course of action available to you and prepare a case against the responsible party.
-Call today to schedule a free consultation.
+The Personal Injury Attorneys with The Law Offices of Greg Prosmushkin, P.C. will help you to determine the best course of action available to you, and prepare a case against the responsible party.
+Call today or Contact Us online to schedule a free consultation.